gvwilson/thirdbit/src/fiction/still-book/index.md

 all right?" he asked.

 Still nodded.
 She could feel hot tears trying to leak out of her eyes, but she blinked them back.
-"I just---do you know anyone who could fix it?"
+"I just—do you know anyone who could fix it?"

 Attic hesitated.
 "I might.
 Hang on a tick-tock."
 He hastily closed the